 Bring a large pot of water to a rapid boil and salt well.
 Cook the pasta according to directions, choosing the longest suggested cook time.
 Drain well, but do not rinse the noodles.

-While the pasta is cooking, prepare the dressing by blending the olive oil, vinegar, capers, salt, garlic, and oregano together until well combined.
+While the pasta is cooking, prepare the dressing by blending the olive oil, vinegar, capers, salt, garlic, and oregano together in a blender or small food processor until well combined.

 Toss the drained pasta with ¼ cup of the red wine vinaigrette and then let cool to room temperature before adding the remaining dressing or ingredients.